humppa/millidram/README.md

 [pd]: https://pandoc.org
 [rel]: https://github.com/humppa/millidram/releases

-A minimalist style for Markdown documents.
+A minimalist and petite stylesheet for Markdown documents.

 So let's assume you have a Markdown document.
 While syntax highlighting makes it readable in your editor, it would be nice to have it displayed in a more